 Another trend in the video game industry is the release of additional console updates every year or two.
 In the past, when the console was on sale, players no longer expected further updates.
 These units can last up to ten years on the market without any changes.

 Things have changed, however, now that hardware manufacturers like Sony, Microsoft and Nintendo have released incremental console updates for their products.
-Every year or two, a new version of the current gaming system is released, with features such as improved battery life becoming the main reason people buy updated versions of consoles.
+Every year or two, a new version of the current gaming system is released, and features like extended battery life are the main reason people buy upgraded consoles.

 It was hard not to pay attention to the drop in sales of PS4 and Xbox One consoles in 2019.
 The reason for this was the completion of their cycles and the need for new generation technologies.
-Despite the fact that the good performance of Nintendo Switch slightly slowed down the overall decline in sales of consoles, the downward trend will continue until the next generation consoles enter the market.
+While the good performance of the Nintendo Switch has somewhat slowed down the overall decline in console sales, the downward trend will continue until next generation consoles hit the market.

-So far, Playstation 4 remains the most popular console among gamers.
-But who knows what will happen next, because several high-profile novelties await us this year.
+So far, PlayStation 4 remains the most popular console among gamers.
+But who knows what will happen next, because this year we are waiting for several high-profile new products at once.